martamartinezd-dot/Retailer-Performance-Report/README.md

 An interactive business intelligence dashboard built in Microsoft Excel to analyze retailer and beverage brand performance across sales, margins, and geographic distribution.

-This project demonstrates strong skills in data analysis, business insight generation, and dashboard design using Excel.

----

 ## 📌 Project Overview

 The objective of this project is to evaluate retailer performance and identify business opportunities using structured sales and operational data.